Murphy’s homer in 8th helps Rockies beat Reds 3-2

-DENVER (AP) — Daniel Murphy hit a go-ahead solo shot in the eighth for his first homer at Coors Field as a member of the Rockies and Colorado rallied for a 3-2 win over Cincinnati Reds on Friday night that snapped a six-game skid.
+Murphy hit a go-ahead solo shot in the eighth to help the Rockies rally for a 3-2 win over Cincinnati Reds on Friday night that snapped a six-game skid.

+“It was nice,” said Murphy, who spent time on the injured list earlier this season with a left index finger fracture.
+“Yeah, it was good.”

-Trailing 2-1 in the eighth, David Dahl tied the game with a solo homer off David Hernandez (2-5).
+Trailing 2-1 in the eighth, David Dahl tied the game with a towering solo homer off David Hernandez (2-5).
 Two batters later, Murphy sent a slider from Hernandez over the fence in right-center.
 It was Murphy’s eighth homer this season.
 Murphy also had an RBI double.

 Jairo Diaz (2-2) picked up the win despite a rocky eighth and Wade Davis threw a 1-2-3 ninth for his 13th save.

-This game marked the first showdown between starters with the last name “Gray” — Sonny for Cincinnati, Jon for Colorado — according to Stats.
+This game marked the first showdown in major league history between starting pitchers with the last name “Gray” — Sonny for Cincinnati, Jon for Colorado — according to Stats.
 But neither factored into the decision despite their stellar outings.

 Still, they showed their true colors as Sonny Gray went even strong innings and allowed just five hits.
 His nine strikeouts tied a season high.